- If a student plans to attend Mt. SAC, what should he/she do first?

 8. Does Mt.
 SAC have a special education program?

 No, Mt.
 SAC does not have a special education program.
-However, the college offers credit, remedial classes through the Learning Assistance Center.
+However, the college offers credit, remedial classes through the Academic Support and Achievement Center.
 These classes do not count toward graduation.
 There is also help in the Basic Skills Lab (through Mt.
 SAC's Continuing Education Program) to assist students who are low in basic reading, writing and math skills.